hakimka/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2]

-The amount of data present in the data sets was sufficient So, I decided to use the split of the data as mentioned above for training the Neural Net:
+The amount of data present in the data sets was sufficient So, I decided to use the split of the data as mentioned above for training the Neural Net.

+I choose to normalize the input data using the following formula

+	# Normalized Data
+	X_trainNorm = np.array(X_train / 255.0 - 0.5 )
+	X_testNorm = np.array(X_test / 255.0 - 0.5 )

+The reason for this formula is the following.
+Each channel has pixels with values ranging form 0 to 255.
+By scaling down values (division 255) and subtracting 0.5, I shift the range of values for all three channels from [-0.5, 0.5].
+This way the data has mean value of 0 and variance 0.5.
+This setup helps the training process "to improve by numerical conditions." (http://www.faqs.org/faqs/ai-faq/neural-nets/part2/)

 ####2.
 Model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.